Encryptioner/fish-boat-ludu/ai-instructions/task-1-initial-setup.md

 1. There are snake and ladder instead of boat and fish
 2. Those are out of the board
 3. The dice positions are not according to the score
-4. The calucaltaiton seems off design seems novice
+4. The calculation seems off design seems novice
 5. Assess the requirement carefully.
 Follow the game from this link https://www.crazygames.com/game/snakes-and-ladders
 6. I want professional, playable, shareable game